odoo/documentation/content/applications/hr/attendances.rst

 Access rights
 =============

-It is important to understand how the different access rights affect what users can access in the *Attendances* application.
+It is important to understand how the different access rights affect what options and features users can access in the *Attendances* application.

-Every user in the database is always able to access their own information on the dashboard and can check in and out directly from the database.
-Access to all the other features is determined by access rights.
+Every user in the database is able to check in and out directly from the database, without needing access to the *Attendances* application.
+Additionally, all users can access their own attendance records from their employee form in the *Employees* app.

+Access to both the *Attendances* application, and the various features within the application is determined by access rights.

-To see what access rights a user has, navigate to the :menuselection:`Settings application --> Users & Companies: Users`, and click on an individual user.
+To see what access rights a user has, navigate to the :menuselection:`Settings app --> Users &
+Companies: Users`, and click on an individual user.
 The :guilabel:`Access Rights` tab is visible by default.
 Scroll down to the :guilabel:`Human Resources` section to see the setting.
 For the :guilabel:`Attendances` field, the options are either to leave the field blank or select :guilabel:`Administrator`.

 If the :guilabel:`Administrator` option is selected, the user has full access to the entire *Attendances* application, with no restrictions.
-They can view all employee attendance records, enter kiosk mode from the application, access all reporting metrics, and make modifications to the settings.
+They can view all employee attendance records, enter *Kiosk mMode* from the application, access all reporting metrics, and make modifications to the settings.
+If left blank, the user does **not** have access to the *Attendances* application.

-If left blank, the user can only view their own information on the *Attendances* application dashboard and can view their own personal attendance records under the reporting feature.
-All other attendance records are hidden from view on the report.
-There is no access to either the kiosk mode or the configuration menu.

 .. _attendances/approvers: